guilhebl/go-offer/README.md

 It's goal is to unify diverse market sources in order to connect people directly with products and services that they need through a global marketplace platform.
 Connecting users to local and international marketplaces and enabling the consumer to receive informative insights of a product or service in a transparent manner.
 Find out about prices, availability, features, reviews and more searching in one place and receiving the best results from multiple sources.
-Join the project and help make the world a better palce for trade.
+Join the project and help make the world a better place for trade.

 ##### Checkout [Current LIVE beta](https://searchprod.com)